-- Evidence of loan stacking, including CBILS/BBLS and other non-government guaranteed loans.
+Uncovering evidence of loan stacking, encompassing CBILS/BBLS and other non-government guaranteed loans

-- Evidence of a significant reduction of income during lockdown.
+Evidence of a significant reduction of income as a result of lockdowns

-- Evidence for a reduction in unique sources of income (e.g. increasing concentration risk).
+Evidence for a reduction in unique sources of income, such as increasing concentration risk.

-With real-time transaction data available at the credit decision point, they can lend more profitably and more effectively to even very low ranked risk buckets with the right pricing to ensure risk compensation.
+On the flip side, Open Banking and sophisticated SME lending technology empower financial institutions to broaden their horizons beyond prime credit consumers.
+By harnessing real-time transaction data during the credit evaluation process, these institutions can lend more efficiently and profitably to even very low ranked risk buckets with the right pricing to ensure risk compensation.

 Integrate Open Banking in days